hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Deployment.md

 **Tenant**:

+This external part is an example user of the platform.
 Download the source data set according to instructions in folder *data*.
 Create the sample data sets from the source data following the instructions.

 Go to *code/tenant*.
 Then run the data generators according to the instructions on the folder.